Frontier pros and cons

 We can say that Frontier has reasonable prices for most of its plans.
 It offers fast internet speeds, especially to FiOS and Vantage Fiber customers.
 And its internet plans don’t have data caps.

-But Frontier also scored pretty low in our 2018 Customer Satisfaction Survey, ranking last of 12 ISPs in internet speed and reliability.
+But Frontier also scored relatively low in our 2020 customer satisfaction survey, ranking ninth overall of 15 ISPs.
 Its best services have very limited availability, and that causes some Frontier customers to get the short end of the stick in terms of both service quality and price.

 Overall, Frontier isn’t all bad, but it’s far from the best internet provider out there.
 You should see what your other options are before you commit.